MicrosoftDocs/SupportArticles-docs/Office/Client/word/image-part-relationship-rld8-not-found-error-microsoft-word.md

 ---
-title: "The image part with relationship rID8 was not found" error in Microsoft Word
+title: 'The image part with relationship rID8 was not found' error in Microsoft Word
 description:
 author: todmccoy
 ms.author: v-todmc, Shuvojit.Ray